laczkol/RADOrgMiner/README.md

 RADOrgMiner.sh --mask-reference yes -r NC_000932.fa -align yes -call no -np 6 -popmap popmap -type PE
 ````

+When using the Apptainer container, the `RADOrgMiner.sh` should be invoked the following:

+`apptainer exec /PATH/TO/radorgminer.sif RADOrgMiner.sh --mask-reference yes -r NC_000932.fa -align yes -call no -np 6 -popmap popmap -type PE `

 This command using six CPU cores (i7-4910MQ) should finish under six seconds with a maximum memory usage of 58 Mb.
 Parameters set for the run, the stage of analysis, and the alignment statistics created by `samtools coverage -m` are shown the `stdout`, which can be redirected to a text file to store it as a log.
 The alignment statistics for the first sample file in the example dataset should look like the following:

 ````